ryanlj77/telos.contracts/contracts/eosio.saving/README.md

 ## Dependencies

-The WPS contract requires that the Trail Service contract be set on the `eosio.trail` account.
-WPS leverages trails extensive voting system in order to track member voting for worker proposals.
+The WPS contract requires that the Trail Service contract be set on the `trailservice` account, and Trail 2 integration complete for `eosio.contracts` (to be completed in upcoming Telos Pine Update).

-## Contract Account Permissions

-WPS requires the `active` permission of the account it's published on to include a new actor, `eosio.saving@eosio.code`.
-This allows WPS to sign inline transactions as `eosio.saving`.
-An example of this permission is shown below.

-TODO: show permissions here

-# Actions
+## WPS Actions

-* `void submit(name proposer, std::string title, uint16_t cycles, std::string ipfs_location, asset amount, name receiver)`

-	The submit action allows members to submit a proposal to the contract.
-If the proposer has transferred the required `TLOS` fee to `eosio.saving` a `ballot` and `proposal` object will be emplaced in the `eosio.trail` tables.
+> ACTION `updatewps()`

+Updates the WPS contract version.

+Required Authority: `get_self()`

+- string `version`: semver version number.

+> ACTION `newproposal()`

+Drafts a new worker proposal and creates a new ballot on Trail.

+Required Authority: `proposer`

-	`proposer` is the account name of the proposer.
-The person who owns the submission of the proposal discribed in the following arguments.
+- name `proposal_name`: the name of the new proposal, will also be the `ballot_name` in Trail.

+- name `category`: the category name the proposal most accurately fits.

+- string `title`: the title of the proposal.

+- string `description`: a description of the proposal.

+- string `ipfs_cid`: an ipfs_cid (or any uri) pointing to more thorough documentation or presentation of the proposal.

-	`title` is the title of the proposal being sent by the `proposer`
+- name `proposer`: the name of the account submitting the proposal (and being charged the submission fee).

-	`cycles` this argument represents the number of voting cycles, the number of payments, and the length of time the work desribed in the proposal will take to finish.

-	`ipfs_location` is the object hash of a document stored on IPFS that describes the proposals goals.
-The work required, its benefits, costs, schedules, etc.

-	`amount` the token amount to be paid to the `receiver` (explained below) if a cycle passes the threshold of required `YES` votes.

-	`receiver` the account name that will receive the `amount` described above.
+- name `recipient`: the name of the account that will receive the funds, if approved.

+- asset `total_funds_requested`: the total amount of `TLOS` that will be requested for the entire proposal.
+This amount will be divided by the number of cycles in the proposal to determine the amount due for each cycle.

+- OPTIONAL uint8_t `cycles`: the total number of cycles requested in the proposal.
+If no value is supplied, the number of cycles will default to 1.

+> ACTION readyprop()

+Completes the draft proposal and calls Trail to open voting on the ballot.

+Required Authority: `proposal.proposer`

+- name `proposal_name`: the name of the proposal to open for voting.

+> ACTION endcycle()

+Ends a cycle of voting for a proposal and calls Trail to close the ballot.

+Required Authority: `proposal.proposer`

+- name `proposal_name`: the name of the proposal to end.

+> ACTION claimfunds()

+Claims funds for the current cycle, if approved by a vote.

+Required Authority: `proposal.proposer`

+- name `proposal_name`: the name of the proposal to claim funds from.

+- name `claimant`: the name of the account claiming the funds.

+> ACTION nextcycle()

+Moves the proposal to the next cycle if more cycles remain.

+- name `proposal_name`: the name of the proposal to move to the next cycle.

+- string `deliverable_report`: an ipfs cid or uri pointing to the previous cycle's deliverable report.

+- name `next_cycle_name`: the name of the next cycle's ballot.

+> ACTION cancelprop()

+Cancels a proposal and calls Trail to cancel voting.

+Required Authority: `proposal.proposer`

+- name `proposal_name`: the name of the proposal to cancel.

+- string `memo`: a memo describing the reason for the cancellation.

+> ACTION deleteprop()

+Deletes a cancelled or completed proposal and calls Trail to delete the ballot.

+- name `proposal_name`: the name of the proposal to delete.

+> ACTION getrefund()

+Retrieves a refund on a proposal, if refund conditions are met.

+Required Authority: `proposal.proposer`

+- name `proposal_name`: the name of the proposal holding the refund.

+> ACTION withdraw()

+Withdraws a given quantity of TLOS from the WPS platform.

+Required Authority: `deposit.owner`

+- name `account_owner`: the name of the account to withdraw TLOS from.

+- asset `quantity`: the amount of TLOS to withdraw.

+---

+## Legacy Actions (available until Trail 2 migration is complete)

-* `void cancelsub(uint64_t sub_id)`
+>`void cancelsub(uint64_t sub_id)`

 The cancelsub action allows members who have called `submit` previously to cancel their submission before the voting starts.

 *CAUTION: This action does not refund your fee!*

 `sub_id` the unique id of the submission to be cancelled.

-* `void openvoting(uint64_t sub_id)`
+>`void openvoting(uint64_t sub_id)`

 The openvoting action starts the voting of the initial proposal.

 `sub_id` the unique id of the submisision to be started.

-* `void claim(uint64_t sub_id)`
+>`void claim(uint64_t sub_id)`

 The claim action allows the proposer of the submission with `sub_id` to claim the `amount` of `TLOS` described in the submission.

-# Proposal Lifecycle

-`testaccounta` wants to create a proposal for designing a plug

-1. `eosio.saving::submit`

-2. `eosio.saving::openvoting`

-3. `eosio.trail` actions

-	1. `eosio.trail::regvoter`
-	2. `eosio.trail::castvote`

-4. `eosio.saving::claim`

-5. Repeat steps 3 and 4 until the number of cycles described in `submit` is reached.